 - If the Shinkansen route is operated by JR-East, you can reserve seats online between 3 and 30 days of train departure and collect the tickets at kiosks at select stations.
-Unfortunately, seats cannot be reserved for the Tokaido Line, most of which is operated by JR-Central, which does not permit online reservations.
+Unfortunately, seats cannot be reserved for the Tokaido Line, most of which is operated by JR-Central.
+This line does not permit online reservations.

 - You can wait until you get to Japan and buy tickets at a JR ticket office, the largest of which is at Tokyo Station.
 There was plenty of availability, even for trains the same or next day, while we were in Japan, though Thanksgiving isn’t a particularly busy time of year apparently.